Dress Up

 The following content was machine translated from the typewritten text.

 The last time I could have been considered fashionable was probably back when my mother still dressed me.
-Of course any compliment ol my appearance then would have been foilowed by a pinch on the cheek.
+Of course any compliment ol: my appearance then would have been foilowed by a pinch on the cheek.
 I had an extended awkward phase that transcended even the absurdity of 90's fashion.
 I loved poiyester pants, tucked in polos, and enormous skate shoes.
 Pretty much everything I wore was one to two sizes too big for me.
-This was a cost saving measure on my mom's part due to the alarming rate at which my body was elongating., I of course knew this strategy weil, but it still took years to accept that I had in fact stopped growing.
-I'd just been wearing loose underwear, baggy shirts, and clown shoes for most of my aduit life.
+This was a cost saving measure on my mom's part due to the alarming rate at which my body was elongating.
+I of course knew this strategy weil, but it still took years to accept that I had in fact stopped growing.
+I'd just been wearing loose underwear, baggy shirts, and clown shoes for most of my adult life.

 As probably most kids are, I was extremely self conscious of my body. ‘his was undoubtedly made worse by my mormon upbringing that strongly emphasizes modesty.
 As a result I almost never wore shorts.
 An amusing historical